PayGoCC Integration Instructions

 ***IMPORTANT: PayGoCC is powered with the Paygistix payment system.
 You will need a merchant account provide by Payment Logistics.
 You can learn more about that here.

-Place the PayGoCC.fmp12 file in the same directory as your FileMaker Pro 16 or FileMaker Pro 17 Advanced solution.
+Place the PayGoCC.fmp12 file in the same directory as your FileMaker Pro 17, 18 or 19 solution.
 If you’re running on FileMaker Server, please follow FileMaker’s instructions on uploading PayGoCC to your server.

 Login to your FileMaker Pro app and add PayGoCC as an External Data Source.
 PayGoCC will open using a general user name and password.
 If you’ve purchased PayGoCC with customization capabilities, you will receive a password which will give you access to edit layouts and various scripts.

 You will want to prepare the payment table of our existing solution.
-We recommend that you add the following fields:
+We recommend that you add the following fields OR map these fields to fields in your system that have a similar function: